carvel-dev/carvel/site/content/kapp-controller/docs/v0.33.1/package-consumer-concepts.md

 `packaging.carvel.dev/global-namespace`.
 Kapp controller's release YAML comes preconfigured with this annotation.

-(upcoming) If users would like to exclude the global packages from their namespace, the annotation `packaging.carvel.dev/exclude-global-packages` can be added to the namespace.
+To exclude global packages from a namespace, add the annotation `packaging.carvel.dev/exclude-global-packages` to that namespace.

 ## Using PackageInstall's Version Selection